timovanommeren/jump_starting_evidence_synthesis/README.md

 ## Set up

-To be able to replicate the results of the simulation study, please follow the instructions below
+To be able to replicate the results of the simulation study, please follow the instructions below.

 ### Install python packages